Sharp Monocular View Synthesis in Less Than a Second: Related Work

 More recently, deep learning and GPU acceleration transformed view synthesis from multiple images.
 Free View Synthesis~\citep{riegler2020eccv} combined geometric scaffolds with learned features to synthesize novel views from distributed viewpoints.
 Stable View Synthesis~\citep{riegler2021cvpr} improved on this by enhancing stability and consistency across views.
 Neural radiance fields (NeRF) \citep{mildenhall2020eccv} introduced continuous implicit representations that support remarkable levels of photorealism~\citep{barron2023iccv}.
 3D Gaussian Splatting \citep{kerbl2023tog} significantly accelerated rendering while maintaining visual fidelity through explicit 3D primitives.
 We use the 3D Gaussian representation developed by \cite{kerbl2023tog}, but apply it in the context of view synthesis from a single image.

-A number of works develop feed-forward prediction models for view synthesis from a small number of nearby views.
+A number of works develop feedforward prediction models for view synthesis from a small number of nearby views.
 IBRNet \citep{wang2021cvpr} generalized image-based rendering across scenes using learned features and ray transformers.
 MVSNeRF \citep{chen2021iccv} reconstructed neural radiance fields from a few input images via cost volume processing.
 LaRa \citep{chen2024eccv} regressed an object-level radiance field from sparse input images.
 GS-LRM \citep{zhang2024eccv} leveraged a transformer to predict a 3D Gaussian representation from posed sparse images.
 Our work focuses on view synthesis from a single image.

 \mypara{View synthesis from a single image.} The introduction of larger datasets~\citep{zhou2018tog,tung2024eccv} enabled the transition from scene-specific multi-view optimization to learning-based pipelines that can infer a plausible 3D representation from a single image. \cite{zhou2016eccv} synthesized novel views from a single image through appearance flow.
-Subsequent work developed variants of depth-based warping~\citep{wiles2020cvpr, jampani2021cvpr} and multiplane images (MPI)~\citep{zhou2018tog, tucker2020cvpr}.
+Subsequent work developed variants of depth-based warping~\citep{wiles2020cvpr, jampani2021iccv} and multiplane images (MPI)~\citep{zhou2018tog, tucker2020cvpr}.
 AdaMPI~\citep{han2022siggraph} adapted multiplane images to diverse scene layouts through plane depth adjustment and depth-aware color prediction, trained using a warp-back strategy on single-view image collections. \cite{khan2023tcod} proposed Tiled Multiplane Images~(TMPI), which splits an MPI into many small tiled regions with fewer depth planes per tile, reducing computational overhead while maintaining quality.
-Several recent methods have drawn inspiration from the success of transformers in modeling long-range dependencies, leveraging large transformer-based encoder-decoder architectures to infer scene structure and appearance implicitly for novel views~\citep{hong2023arxiv,jin2025iclr}.
-PixelNeRF \citep{yu2021cvpr} trained convolutional networks to predict an object-level neural radiance field from a single image.
-Splatter image \citep{szymanowicz2024cvpr} introduced direct prediction of per-pixel Gaussians via a U-Net.
-Flash3D \citep{chen2025tdv} incorporated a pre-trained depth prediction network for generalization to more complex scenes. \cite{schwarz2025arxiv} proposed a recipe for generating 3D worlds from a single image by decomposing this task into a number of steps and leveraging diffusion models.
+Several recent methods have drawn inspiration from the success of transformers in modeling long-range dependencies, leveraging large transformer-based encoder-decoder architectures to infer scene structure and appearance implicitly for novel views~\citep{hong2024iclr,jin2025iclr}.